JustAnotherHeroRiding/What-The-Key/WTKReactNative/React Native App.md

 - Let's make the spinner more customizable instead of having a fixed size #DONE

 ## Music Theory Help
-###### On the Detailed Track page, we have buttons for Scales, chords, triads and chord progressions.
+###### On the Detailed Track page, we have buttons for Scales, intervals, triads and chord progressions.
 When the user clicks on these buttons they should get diagrams and info on what will sound good in the key of the song.
-Each button will lead to a new child screen of the single page track screen #DONE Correct the type errors when navigation the track page
+Each button will lead to a new child screen of the single page track screen #DONE Correct the type errors when navigating to the track page #DONE
-- For chords we can display each interval of the I chord and some common voicings(With an expand button to display all voicings)
+- For intervals we can display each interval of the I chord #DONE
-- For Scales we can diagrams of scales that will sound good in the current key
+- For Scales we can show diagrams of scales that will sound good in the current key
 - Same for modes
 - For triads we can show the different positions of each chord, this will not vary much between tracks.
 I will also need to research what triads are #Research
 - Chord Progressions - This one I'm not too sure.
 I could display some common chord progressions starting from the key of the song as the I chord, but I do not know if I can extract the chord progression of the song itself.
 Maybe by analyzing the sections/bars.
 - Twelve bar blues chart in chord progressions to play blues over any song.
 In the play section we can make it interactive

+## Home page - Recently Opened
+Currently when opening the home page we have a search bar, get random track button and the search button.
+Let's fill up the home page.
+- Add a couple of recently opened tracks so that users can keep playing from where they left off
+- Use the current tracks in the library as the seed for recommendations

+## Key selector

+Instead of searching for a song, select a key to see the intervals, scales, progressions etc...

+## Sound
+- Record each note so that users can click play to hear intervals, scales, modes

 ## Play mode
 When we click play, we start the play along experience